lithictech/webhookdb-demos/app-fdw-rb/README.md

 To use view-backed models, you'll want to use a consistent, hard-coded table name rather than the auto-generated one we provide.
-You can run this:
+You can run this (using your own integration id, use `webhookdb integrations list` to see all):

-    webhookdb integrations rename svi_integrationid
+    webhookdb db rename-table svi_6i8987gxug15z0mbhi0dhwns0 --new-name=stripe_customers_v1

 And rename your integration to `stripe_customers` or whatever.
 Then in your ORM, you would have something like this in Ruby: